Separations in Proof Complexity and TFNP: Separations in Proof Complexity

-It is a basic fact that SA is strictly more powerful than Resolution.
+where $p_i\in\R[x]$ are polynomials and $J$ is a \emph{conical junta}: a nonnegative linear combination of terms, that is, $J(x)=\sum_j \alpha_j \cdot t_j(x)$ where $\alpha_j\in\R_{\geq0}$ are nonnegative coefficients and each~$t_j$ is a conjunction of literals; for example, $t_j(x)=x_1\overline{x}_2x_3 = x_1(1-x_2)x_3$.
+The \emph{size} of the refutation is the combined total number of monomials in $p_i$, $a_i$, and $t_j$ (viewed as a polynomial) and its \emph{degree} is the maximum of $\deg(p_i)+\deg(a_i)$ and of $\deg(t_j)$ over all $i,j$. \end{description} It is a basic fact that SA is strictly more powerful than Resolution.
 First, Resolution is \emph{$p$-simulated} by SA, that is, with only polynomial overhead in proof width/degree and size.
 Indeed, if~$F$ can be refuted by width-$w$ Resolution, then~$F$ can be refuted by SA in degree $w+1$~\cite{Dantchev2009}.
 Moreover, if one allows \emph{twin variables} in SA, the simulation can also be made efficient relative to size~\cite{Atserias2016}.
 Second, SA is not $p$-simulated by Resolution: there are $n$-variate CNF contradictions~$F$ (e.g., graph pigeonhole principles) that can be refuted by SA in constant degree but such that any Resolution refutation of $F$ requires width~$\Omega(n)$ and size $\exp(\Omega(n))$~\cite{Atserias2019}.

 Our first result highlights a previously overlooked inefficiency in the way that SA simulates Resolution.
 We show that any low-degree simulation needs to exploit huge coefficients. \begin{restatable}{theorem}{ResVuSA} There are $n$-variate CNF formulas $F$ that can be refuted by constant-width Resolution, but such that any SA refutation of $F$ in degree $n^{o(1)}$ requires coefficients of magnitude $\exp(n^{\Omega(1)})$. \end{restatable}